1936-37 Goudey Wide Pen Premiums Set (R314)

 ||168 (plus an additional 75 in Type 4 and 5 that I believe are V352)|

 R314 Goudey Wide Pen Overview

-The R314 Goudey Wide Pens sets consisted of black and white premium photos with replica signatures.
+The R314 Goudey Wide Pens sets consisted of black and white premium photos with player names written in cursive.

+For the first time in four years, Goudey chose to not publish a traditional baseball card set.
 Some collectors are hesitant to collect these.
 While often called cards, they are actually miniature photographs.
-Because they are categorized in the American Card Cataloged, though, they are often pursued by card collectors.
+Because they are categorized in the American Card Catalog, though, they are often pursued by card collectors.
 The photos are on a thinner paper stock and easily damaged.

 Below is a short description of the five R314 Types as generally identified by collectors:

 - Type 1: Photos with a ‘Litho in USA’ printing in the white border – 120 cards

 - Type 2: Photos with the white borders but no ‘Litho in USA’ printing – 24 cards

 - Type 3: Photos with no borders – 24 cards